Rob-Kornblum/negative-treatments/README.md

 ## Package Management

 All dependencies are listed in `requirements.txt`.
-If you prefer [Poetry](https://python-poetry.org/), you can convert the requirements file using Poetry’s import command.

 ---